 Anti-Allergic properties – Few clinical studies have supported the thought that coriander contains anti-histamine properties.
-This help reduce allergies especially related to skin irritation and hay fever.
+This helps reduce allergies especially related to skin irritation and hay fever.

 Helps increase appetite – For those who suffer from a loss of appetite can benefit from consuming coriander powder with water or added to a juice drink.

 Aids in Digestion -Ground coriander when consumed in tea form, help maintain a healthy digestive tract.
-It is good for relieving nausea, diarrhoea, flatulence and indigestion.
+It is good for relieving nausea, diarrhea, flatulence and indigestion.

 Ensure that the packs or jars are tightly sealed.